ag-rust/Space-Invaders/README.md

 ## TODO

-- Place enemies on grid
-    - Build grid abstraction that distributes a number of values in a grid
 - Move enemies down and sideways every second
 - Add projectiles
     - Hit space bar to shoot projectile from hero